Gherman-Andrei/Gherman-Andrei/README.md

 - 👀 I’m interested in technology, blockchain, programming and virtual reality.
 - 🌱 I’m currently learning Python( Start on 18/02/2022)
 <!--- - 💞️ I’m looking to collaborate on  --->
-- 📫 How to reach me:
+- 📫 How to reach me:  https://www.linkedin.com/in/andrei-gherman-a18aa1207/
+- 📚 I`m a student at : Tehnical Univerity of Cluj Napoca

 <!---
 Gherman-Andrei/Gherman-Andrei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.